HassanRasoo98/Find-My-Seat/README.md

 in case of feedback or review or complaint, kindly write an email to me at hassanrasool1057@gmail.com

 To-do:
-1. include a parameter time, which, when set to True, also displays the timing of the exam. done.
+- [x]  include a parameter time, which, when set to True, also displays the timing of the exam.
-2. Add arguments functionality. done
+- [x] Add arguments functionality.
-3. add references to code snippets taken from the internet.
+- [ ] add references to code snippets taken from the internet.
-4. try a different pdf module. done.
+- [x] try a different pdf module.
-5. correct inorrect results. done.
+- [x] correct incorrect results.
-6. correct display of section is cases where there are two sections.
+- [ ] correct display of section is cases where there are two sections.
-7. Make dialog box to take input argument values instead of command line arguments (use PySimpleGUI). done
+- [x] Make dialog box to take input argument values instead of command line arguments (use PySimpleGUI).
-8. download final version of the timetable from gmail api. done
+- [x] download final version of the timetable from gmail api.

 Python Modules used for this project:
 1. Gmail Api